Fun crossing and shooting drill

 You need half of a football pitch, cones to mark the shooting zone, mannequins and a full-sized goal.
 Set two mannequins outside the box to simulate the centre backs.
 Mark the shooting zone with two cones and the other two mannequins.
 If you don’t have mannequins, use cones or ask teammates (injured or unable to practice) to stand in their place.
 You can see the setup in the pictures and videos at the end of this post.

 This drill is designed to be practised with your first 11.
 But, you can practice the drill with as few as 6 players: 5 players and 1 goalkeeper.
 The pictures and video in this post use the 11 players configuration.

 The drill is simple, players complete a one-touch attacking triangle and attempt to score from a direct shot and a high cross.
 This is the progression to follow:

-The player that receives the ball shoots when the ball is in the marked zone.
-His teammate waits for a rebound from the goalkeeper.
+- The player that receives the ball shoots when the ball is in the marked zone.
+Meanwhile, his teammate waits for a rebound from the goalkeeper.

-After the players finish shooting, they move to the crossing stations.
-The players in these stations move to the waiting queue.
+- After the players finish shooting, they move to the crossing stations.
+While the players in these stations move to the waiting queue.